 The pre-licensure baccalaureate program combines nursing courses and general education courses.
 The catalog in effect during the student's first semester of the nursing program is the one to be followed in determining graduation requirements.
-In the event that the graduation requirements change between the year of acceptance or readmission into the university and the student's first semester of the nursing program, equivalent courses may be considered.
+If the graduation requirements change between the year of acceptance or readmission into the university and the student's first semester of the nursing program, equivalent courses may be considered.